10 Finance Internships for High School Students

 Eligibility: Current high school juniors and seniors.

+The Bank of America Student Leaders Program offers a unique opportunity for students to delve into the world of finance and accounting.
+You will work on projects that cover budgeting, financial analysis, and planning while honing your leadership skills.
 A key feature of this program is its emphasis on community engagement and networking.
-Students connect with banking and financial industry professionals, gaining valuable insights and building important connections.
-Additionally, the program includes guest lectures and workshops led by seasoned professionals, expanding participants' knowledge of the financial sector and equipping them with a robust skill set for future careers in accounting.
+You will connect with banking and financial industry professionals, gaining valuable insights.
+Additionally, the program includes guest lectures and workshops led by professionals, expanding your knowledge of the financial sector.

 Location: Chicago, IL